mkb9559/PX4-Swarm-Optitrack/README.md

 Lay the head direction of UAV alone the x direction of optitrack coordinate.

+Created rigid body should be named "UAV1", "UAV2" ...  corresponding to IDs of UAVs.
+Or topics in source code need modify.

 ## 1.3 Parameter setting for PX4
 - Set **EKF2_AID_MASK** to **24** (The latest QGC may fail to modify.
 Please use the old version of QGC)
 - Set **EKF2_HGT_MODE** to **VISION**